browserengineering/book/book/graphics.md

     is more complex to handle interrupts and errors.

 [^6]: You may be familiar with the HTML `<canvas>` element, which is a
-    similar idea: a 2D rectangle on which you can draw shapes.
+    similar idea: a 2D rectangle in which you can draw shapes.

 [^7]: This is why desktop applications are more uniform than web pages:
     desktop applications generally use the widgets provided by a common